pathtofile/Sealighter/docs/PARSING_DATA.md

 - thread_id
 - timestamp

-## payload
+## properties
 This is the meat of the event.
-Unique to every event type, and sometimes even events of the same event ID can have different payloads.
+Unique to every event type, and sometimes even events of the same event ID can have different properties.

 Sealighter will attempt to parse every property of every event based upon the property's `TDH_INTYPE`.
 If the Event does not supply this information, or it's `INTYPE` isn't a simple number, GUID, or string, the property data will be the hex encoded bytes.

-## payload_types
+## property_types
 To assist in writing [filters](FILTERING.md), we also log the `TDH_INTYPE` of each property.
 This can also help if you do wish to write your own code to parse specific events.